Wistory/sdk.ios/README.md

 ```

 Don't forget to provide given company token in initialization.
 Otherwise Wistory will be inited with demo token
-Also you can provide own user id for managing likes/dislikes and etc. By default it provided by us, but not works at 100% cases(phones with no SIM):
+Also you can provide own user id `registrationId` for managing likes/dislikes and etc. By default it provided by us, but not works at 100% cases:

 ```swift
 UIDevice.current.identifierForVendor?.uuidString